NikiRann/binanceorderbook/README.md

 # Orderbook

-The data strucure in which we store our orderbook is crucal to the performance of this task.
+The data strucure in which we store our orderbook is crucial to the performance of this task.
 In this implementation the orderbook consists of two key data structures.
 I use an **Red-Black tree** with std::map to ensure constant lookup **O(1)** of the highest buy order and the lowest sell order.
 The first tree is descending and the second ascending.
 To insert and remove from the tree the time complexity is **O(logN)**.
 But this is not enough because we are constantly aggregating upgrades and thus looking for our buy and sell orders to be unique.
 I achived this by including two Hashmaps with keys equal to the price of the corresponding bid (1st hashmap) or ask (2nd hashmap).
 This way the check if a price exists is decreased from **O(logN)** to **O(1)**.

 ```c++
 class order_book {